postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-run-collection.md

 1. Select a collection and environment.
 To add collections and environments, select `+ Add More`.

-1. Select a CI/CD Provider.
+1. Select a CI/CD provider.

 1. Select an operating system.